 Blog

-Claude Code vs Codex in 2026: compare Opus 4.7 and GPT-5.4 on pricing, context, SWE-bench scores, token efficiency, and workflow fit for indie builders.
+Claude Code vs OpenAI Codex in 2026: compare Opus 4.7 and GPT-5.5 on pricing, benchmarks, and speed, and see which coding agent is better for your build.

 Writer